microsoft/EdgeML/pytorch/examples/Bonsai/README.md

 python quantizeBonsaiModels.py -h
 ```

-This will generate quantized models with a suffix of `q` before every param stored in a new directory `QuantizedTFBonsaiModel` inside the model directory.
+This will generate quantized models with a suffix of `q` before every param stored in a new directory `QuantizedPyTorchBonsaiModel` inside the model directory.
 One can use this model further on edge devices.